Best Airline Credit Cards of 2023

 Annual Fee: $95 (First Year Waived) | Terms Apply | Rates & Fees

-Best card for JetBlue:
+Best airlines miles credit card from JetBlue:

 JetBlue Plus Card

-Details: This is a great pick if you like to fly JetBlue as you’ll get a few valuable perks by being a cardholder, including a free first checked bag and a 5,000 point bonus on your account anniversary just for holding the card.
+Details: This is a great airline miles credit card pick if you like to fly JetBlue as you’ll get a few valuable perks by being a cardholder, including a free first checked bag and a 5,000 point bonus on your account anniversary just for holding the card.
 You’ll also make your JetBlue points more valuable since the card gives you 10% of your points back when you redeem them for a JetBlue flight.

-The card earns 6X points on JetBlue purchases, 2X points at restaurants and eligible grocery stores and 1X points on all other purchases.
+The card earns 6X points on JetBlue purchases, 2X points at restaurants and eligible grocery stores, and 1X points on all other purchases.
 Finally, it comes with a 50% savings on JetBlue inflight purchases for food and drink purchases and has no foreign transaction fees.

 The JetBlue Plus Card